matimacazaga/matimacazaga.github.io/content/posts/hugo_tutorial.md

 ---
-title: "How to create your own blog using Github Pages"
+title: "Start a blog using Hugo and Github Pages"
 date: 2022-10-10
 # weight: 1
 # aliases: ["/first"]